TNC-GlobalLands/North-America-tillage-potential/README.md

 b) potential tillage as proportion of county,
 c) potential expansion of tillage in county, residuals of Δ(potential, current) and,
-d) The county-level global log loss validation statistic (note; no county-level model exceeded our validation threshold indicating that a model should be rejected).
+d) The county-level global log loss validation statistic (note; no county-level model exceeded our log-loss or Kappa validation thresholds that would indicate that a model should be rejected).

 # State AWS S3 download